Words and Photography by: Jeff Bartlett

-The Lake Minnewanka road is a 12-km loop drive that goes past both Lake Minnewanka and Two Jack Lake, which on their own are stunning photo spots in Banff National Park.
+The Lake Minnewanka road is a 12-km loop drive that goes past both Lake Minnewanka and Two Jack Lake (two of the most beautiful lakes in Alberta), which on their own are stunning photo spots in Banff National Park.
 But I prefer this loop drive to photograph wildlife; Elk and Bighorn sheep are the most common sightings.
 I’ve also had the chance to photograph wolves, coyotes, deer, and bears along this short drive.

 - As with any wildlife viewing, it’s completely by chance; however, the first and last hour of daylight typically brings the best opportunities.